Key takeaways

 What is access control?

-Access control is the act of maintaining building security by strategically controlling who can access your property and when.
-Access control can be as simple as a door with a lock on it or as complex as a video intercom, biometric eyeball scanners, and a metal detector.
-Access control allows you to manage who enters your property and at which time they are allowed to do so.
+Access control maintains building security by strategically controlling who can access your property and when.
+It can be as simple as a door with a lock on it or as complex as a video intercom, biometric eyeball scanners, and a metal detector.
+Access control allows you to manage who enters your property and at what time.

 What are access control models?

-Some types of access control in security are more strict than others and are more suitable for commercial properties and businesses.
-Other models are better suited for buildings that receive a high volume of visitors.
-Some basic access control models are better for buildings with low traffic.
+Some types of security access control are more strict than others and are more suitable for commercial properties and businesses.
+Other methods are better suited for buildings that receive a high volume of visitors, and some basic control models are better for buildings with low traffic.

-Reminder: While looking elsewhere on the web, you may learn about different types of access control models or alternate definitions for the models that we list below.
-This is because there are two categories of access control models: models that benefit physical properties and models used to set software permissions for accessing digital files.
+While looking elsewhere on the web, you may learn about different access control methods or alternate definitions for the models we list below.
+There are two categories of access models: models that benefit physical properties and models used to set software permissions for accessing digital files.

-While there are some interesting connections to be made here, they actually have very little to do with each other.
-This is especially true when it comes to finding the right physical access control system for your property.
+While some interesting connections are to be made here, they actually have very little to do with each other.
+This is especially true when finding the right physical access control system for your property.

-There are 4 types of access control models that you will commonly see across a variety of properties.
+There are four types of access control methods that you will commonly see across a variety of properties.
 Keep in mind that some models are exclusively used for commercial properties.

 1. Discretionary access control (DAC)